 Maram T. Salaheldin

-Maram T. Salaheldin provides environmental management and regulatory compliance support to U.S. and multinational clients, with an emphasis on risks and liabilities arising under environmental, health, safety, and sustainability (EHS&S) laws.
+Maram T. Salaheldin helps U.S. and multinational clients tackle their environmental, health, safety, and sustainability (EHS&S) challenges.

-Prior to joining Clark Hill, Maram worked in EHS&S compliance and management systems consulting, interpreting and implementing practical applications of U.S. regulations, foreign laws, and international treaties and agreements for government and commercial clients across diverse sectors.
+Prior to joining Clark Hill, Maram worked as a consultant focused on EHS&S compliance and management systems, where she interpreted and implemented practical applications of U.S. regulations, foreign laws, and international treaties and agreements for government and commercial clients across diverse sectors.
 Her support to government clients included the United States Agency for International Development (USAID), National Institutes of Health (NIH), United States Geological Survey (USGS), and Bureau of Indian Affairs (BIA).
 Her private sector experience featured consultation services to several Fortune 500 companies on EHS and product stewardship compliance for multiple jurisdictions throughout the Middle East and Africa, including Egypt, Saudi Arabia, the United Arab Emirates (UAE), Qatar, Mauritius, and the Seychelles.

 Maram is also an international speaker and trainer on EHS&S and ESG issues.
 She is fluent in English and Arabic (native speaker), has professional working proficiency in French, and has limited working proficiency in Spanish.

 SAMTRAC International EHS Certification

 Public Service Award – University of Maryland School of Law

 American Bar Association, Section of Environment, Energy, and Resources (Leadership Development Program 2019-2020; 50th Spring Conference Planning Committee; Co-Vice Chair, Diversity Bar Outreach and Engagement)

 DC Bar, Environment, Energy, and Natural Resources Community (Co-Chair, International Environmental and Resource Law Standing Committee)